python/cpython/Doc/library/audioop.rst

    u-LAW encoding always uses 8 bits samples, so *width* refers only to the sample width of the output fragment here.

-Note that operations such as :func:`mul` or :func:`max` make no distinction between mono and stereo fragments, i.e. all samples are treated equal.
+Note that operations such as :func:`.mul` or :func:`.max` make no distinction between mono and stereo fragments, i.e. all samples are treated equal.
 If this is a problem the stereo fragment should be split into two mono fragments first and recombined later.
 Here is an example of how to do that::